vortex-exoplanet/VIP/docs/source/faq.rst

 *ImportError: Matplotlib qt-based backends require an external PyQt4, PyQt5, or PySide package to be installed, but it was not found.*
 You may need to change the matplotlib backend.
-Find your matplotlibrc configuration file and change the backend from WXAgg to TkAgg.
+Find your matplotlibrc configuration file and change the backend from WXAgg to TkAgg (or the appropriate backend for your sytem).
 More info here: http://matplotlib.org/faq/usage_faq.html#what-is-a-backend.
 On linux the matplotlibrc file is located in: